 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 I have been to Paris more than 50 times.
 During every month and every season.
 My last big trip was a 2-week stay in the 15th and 11th Arrondissements in September/October 2021 which was part of a larger 5-week trip in France.
-My most recent trip was a weekend in January of 2022.
+My most recent trip was a weekend in October of 2022.
+I will be in Paris for a week in March 2023.
 All that to say I have some experience.